MClemot/TopologicalAutoencodersPlusPlus/README.md

 . ./install.sh
 ```

-Change by `install+CUDA.sh` if you own a CUDA-compatible device and want to use it; however in this case you need to install CUDA drivers beforehand.
+Change by `install+CUDA.sh` if you own a CUDA-compatible device and want to use it (this is not required); however in this case you need to install CUDA drivers beforehand.

 The script will download all dependencies and compile both ParaView and TTK, which can take a while.

 ### Step-by-step installation

-1. Install dependencies
+1. Install dependencies.
+   On Ubuntu:
    ```
    sudo apt install -y cmake ninja-build libboost-system-dev libopengl-dev libxcursor-dev sudo apt install -y qtbase5-dev qtchooser qt5-qmake qtbase5-dev-tools qttools5-dev qtxmlpatterns5-dev-tools libqt5x11extras5-dev libqt5svg5-dev qttools5-dev libqt5x11extras5-dev libqt5svg5-dev qtxmlpatterns5-dev-tools